miklevin/MikeLev.in/_posts/2023-03-19-how-to-cope-thrive-through-ai-induced-existential-crisis.md

 headline: "Exploring AI-Induced Existential Crisis: How I'm Learning to Cope and Thrive"
 description: As an SEO specialist, I'm exploring how to cope and thrive in this AI-induced existential crisis.
 I'm advocating for the use of Linux, Python, vim & git tools and habits to expand my coding capabilities.
 I'm confronting my fears of AI and learning that it's not a replacement for humans, but a tool to help them.
 Through this journey, I'm discovering how AI can create new opportunities and make jobs easier and more efficient.
 Join me on my journey to gain a better understanding.
 keywords: AI, Existential Crisis, Linux, Python, vim, git, Coding, Opportunities, Efficiency, Fear, Uncertainty, Doubt, FOMO, Imposter Syndrome, Hype, Transitioning, Vendor Traps, VSCode, Cloud Jupyter, Ecosystem, Obsolete, Journaling
-categories: journaling, linux, git, imposter syndrome, ai, vscode, coding, python, vim
+categories: imposter syndrome, python, vscode, ai, journaling, vim, coding, git, linux
 layout: post
 ---